Thomas Overbury: Trial

 It was not known at the time, and it is not certain now, how much Carr participated in the first crime, or if he was ignorant of it.
-Lady Essex, however, was not satisfied with having had Overbury shut up; she was determined that "he should return no more to this stage."
-She had Sir William Wade, the honest Lord Lieutenant of the Tower, removed to make way for a new Lieutenant, Sir Gervase Helwys; and a gaoler, Richard Weston, of whom it was ominously said that he was "a man well acquainted with the power of drugs," was set to attend on Overbury.
+Lady Essex, however, was not satisfied with having had Overbury imprisoned; she was determined that "he should return no more to this stage."
+She had Sir William Wade, the honest Lord Lieutenant of the Tower, removed to make way for a new Lieutenant, Sir Gervase Helwys; and a gaoler, Richard Weston, of whom it was ominously said that he was "a man well acquainted with the power of drugs", was set to attend on Overbury.
 Weston, afterwards aided by Mrs Anne Turner, the widow of a physician, and by an apothecary called Franklin, plied Overbury with sulfuric acid in the form of copper vitriol.

 It cannot have been difficult for the conspirators to secure James's compliance because he disliked Overbury's influence over Carr.
 John Chamberlain (1553–1628) reported at the time that the King "hath long had a desire to remove him from about the lord of Rochester [Carr], as thinking it a dishonour to him that the world should have an opinion that Rochester ruled him and Overbury ruled Rochester".
 Overbury had been poisoned.

 Frances Howard admitted a part in Overbury's murder, but her husband did not.
 Fearing what Carr might say about him in court, James repeatedly sent messages to the Tower pleading with him to admit his guilt in return for a pardon.
 "It is easy to be seen that he would threaten me with laying an aspersion upon me of being, in some sort, accessory to his crime".

 In late May 1616, the couple were found guilty and sentenced to death for their parts in this conspiracy.
 Nevertheless, they remained prisoners in the Tower until eventually released in 1622 and pardoned.

-Four accomplices – Richard Weston, Anne Turner, Gervaise Helwys, and Simon Franklin – were found guilty prior to that in 1615 and, lacking powerful connections, were hanged.
+Four accomplices – Richard Weston, Anne Turner, Gervaise Helwys and Simon Franklin – were found guilty prior to that in 1615 and, lacking powerful connections, were hanged.

 The implication of the King in such a scandal provoked much public and literary conjecture and irreparably tarnished James's court with an image of corruption and depravity.